utubo/vim-cmdheight0/README.md

 - `horiz`
   the char of the horizontal line on zen mode.
   default is `-`.
+- `horiznr`
+  the char of the horizontal line on LineNr.
+  default is empty.
 - `format`
   the format of statusline.
 - `mode`